 Cats and many other mammals, birds, and reptiles grow and use claws.
 Even dinosaurs millions of years ago grew claws.
 Claws are used in climbing, feeding, defense, prey capture and a range of other behaviors important for survival.
 Claws are composed of the same material that forms mammalian hair and our fingernails.

 Claws evolved as animal weapons and tools millions of years ago.
 Tyrannosaurus rex (means "tyrant lizard king") was 40 feet (12.4 m) long and weighed 5 to 7 tons.
-They had 2 claws on each arm and 3 claws on each foot.
+They had two claws on each arm and three claws on each foot.
 Today's domestic cat has claws that are essentially the same material as T-rex claws.
 There appears to be an evolutionary advantage for some animals to have claws.

 Cats have a unique ability to retract or extend claws at will.
-The long tendon (green line) is normally not pulled tight and the claw is retracted.
+The long tendon (green line) is normally not pulled tight, and the claw is retracted.
 But when desired, a strong muscle can pull the tendon (green line) and the needle-sharp claw is extended and ready for action.
 No other species can do this with claws.

-Also interesting is how cats normally walk on their toes with claws retracted so the claws do not touch the ground.
-This insures that the claws remain sharp and never become worn down as do dog's toe nails.
+Also interesting is how cats normally walk on their toes with claws retracted, so the claws do not touch the ground.
+This insures that the claws remain sharp and never become worn down as do dog's toenails.